The Cost of Addison’s Disease Treatment for a Dog

 Note: These costs are available only for the medication itself and do not include the extra medication/tests, vet visits, and extra lab work.
 The recommended dosage is 0.1 milligrams per 10 pounds.

-According to a member of the Dog Health Guide online forum, the costs for treating a Basset Hound with Addison’s disease are around $340 per month.
+According to a member of the Dog Health Guide online forum, the monthly costs for treating a Basset Hound with Addison’s disease are around $340.
 These would include the occasional kidney function tests, the injection, electrolyte monitoring, and prednisone.

 What is Addison’s disease in dogs?